 There’s no mistake about it: Alaska is a remarkably beautiful frontier in so many ways.
-But the State is also fascinatingly unique.
-From its people to its wildlife to its abundance of snow (and shovelers), Alaska holds a treasure trove of features that are special and distinct.
+There are so many fascinating things to see in Alaska.
+From its people to its wildlife to its abundance of snow, the state holds a treasure trove of features that are special and distinct.
 Need further convincing?
-Let’s take a look at ten everyday sights that are uniquely Alaska.
+Let’s take a look at ten everyday Alaska sights that are unique to the state.

 Your Next Adventure Starts HereSearch open jobs